tool

 Helpful with:

-Conquering Addictive Behaviors: The Power of the DEADs Tool in SMART Recovery
+Conquering Addictive Behaviors: The Power of the DEADS Tool in SMART Recovery

 In the journey toward recovery from addictive behaviors, individuals often encounter moments of intense urges or cravings that can jeopardize their progress.
 SMART Recovery, a program that supports individuals in overcoming addictive behaviors through self-empowerment and self-reliance, offers a potent tool known as "DEADs" to effectively manage these urges.
 This article delves into the DEADs tool, elucidating its components and illustrating its critical role in the path to recovery.

-Understanding DEADs
+Understanding DEADS

 1. Deny